John Oliver Jokingly Quits HBO Show After Russell Crowe Names Koala Chlamydia Ward After Him

 RELATED: Why John Oliver Bought a Jockstrap Worn By Russell Crowe for $7,000

-“This may honestly be the greatest thing I’ve ever seen,” Oliver said on Sunday’s episode of Last Week Tonight, before jokingly revealing that when he first started the show, his “one and only goal” was to start a koala chlamydia ward.”
+“This may honestly be the greatest thing I’ve ever seen,” Oliver said on Sunday’s episode of Last Week Tonight, before jokingly revealing that when he first started the show, his “one and only goal” was to start a koala chlamydia ward.

 “So what I’m essentially saying is we’ve accomplished everything we set out to do with this show, which means, thank you very much everyone, but we are f— done here,” he added.